ikarabulut/game-of-life-ruby/README.md

 - Follow the prompts
 - If you run infinity loops you need to enter `ctrl + c` to quit

+<b> Cool Features </b>

+- Try it with emojis!

 ### To run all tests

 - run `bin/test`

+### TODO's

+- 🔴 Add User validation
+  - If user enters something other than y/n, a string instead of integer for # of evolutions, etc.
+- 🔴 Set max board size entry
+  - Currently a user can make a board i.e. 30x30 which is too large for their terminal
+- 🔴 Allow user to enter infinity evolutions if they are not choosing defaults